SimonJamesPauck/solid-inject/README.md

 For most usage it should not be necessary to fill constructor parameters manually.

+## Features

+### Injector Forking

+Forking an injector produces an new injector (child) with the same context as the one from which it was forked (parent).
+The child will have the same bindings, registrations and scopings as the parent, however, they are distinct.
+The child can be modified without affecting the parent.
+The parent can be modified without affecting the child.
+They will, however, still be bound through any state present in their registrations unless those types are re-registered.
+This feature is the basis for scoping.

+### Instance Scoping

+Scoping allows one type's instance creation to be constrained within the dependency tree of another type.
+This is commonly required and used for singleton (application scoped) or web-request scoped instances, among others.

 ## Credits

 The following resources were used for the logo.